statmike/What-Is-SAS/README.md

     - [ ] on Viya - a cluster inside Viya
     - [ ] not on Viya - a cluster outside Viya
   - [X] add actionSets
-    - [ ] add actions as nested table beneath each actionset
+    - [X] add actions as nested table beneath each actionset
+    - [X] removed actionsets that add no actions listed: nmf in VS and VDMML
+    - [ ] deal with duplicate names of actionsets across products and actions with same name as actionset - is this needed or does product > port=actionset:action enough?
   - [ ] figure out borders: product > proc / actions > items > nested table items (actions)
   - [ ] add hyperlinks:
     - [ ] names of products